hntrguy/Lab3-Maps/README.md

 The generated text now sounds a lot more readable and doesn't get stuck in an infinite loop.
 Here’s sample output.
-> I was desirous to their hearts insomuch that I might not occupy these things he thinketh that they smite two churches for me saying Hosanna to stir them saying In and account of singing O man like unto him or of his life of my father saw and kingdoms And it proceeded forth my people who need not hunger nor touch me a man descending out from the Gentiles who were driven him out of Laban And now my mother of the land unto their abominations and Joseph And it came to pass that I saw in the nations kindreds
+> I had complained against the children of my father yea he hath done and he should never had spoken and made unto thy life was truly spake unto the Lord and he loveth his life Therefore remember the wilderness and he spake unto ripeness and power of the world And I looked and people And it came to and their journeying they were delivered him that they did speak many years in the remnant of a large and a church and judgments of the waters for they shall turn their fathers in other book hath also be glorified Then I

 #### Output:
 Print the sermon/poem/story/speech you generated to the terminal.